ehsan11100/AdGuard/DNSCrypt.md

 1.  **Important!** Make sure that your TLS settings are valid and encryption is enabled.

 1. Get the latest version of the [`dnscrypt`] utility for your system.

-1. Run:
+Extract the archive and navigate to the resulting directory.

+     *  On Unix, using a POSIX-compatible shell:

+        (Here and below, `linux-amd64` is used as an example.
+Make sure to download and use the one for your platform.)

-    ```sh
+        1.  ```sh
-    dnscrypt generate --provider-name '2.dnscrypt-cert.example.org' --out ./dnscrypt.yaml
+            tar -f ./dnscrypt-linux-amd64-v2.2.3.tar.gz -v -x -z
             ```

+            Output example:

+            ```none
+            linux-amd64/
+            linux-amd64/README.md
+            linux-amd64/LICENSE
+            linux-amd64/dnscrypt
+            ```

+        1.  ```sh
+            cd ./linux-amd64/
+            ```

+        1.  ```sh
+            ./dnscrypt generate --provider-name '2.dnscrypt-cert.example.org'\
+                --out ./dnscrypt.yaml
+            ```

+            Output example:

+            ```none
+            2022/01/02 12:34:56 [info] Generating configuration for 2.dnscrypt-cert.example.org
+            2022/02/02 12:34:56 [info] Configuration has been written to ./dnscrypt.yaml
+            2022/02/02 12:34:56 [info] Go to https://dnscrypt.info/stamps to generate an SDNS stamp 2022/02/02 12:34:56 [info] You can run a DNSCrypt server using the following command:
+            2022/02/02 12:34:56 [info] dnscrypt server -c ./dnscrypt.yaml -f 8.8.8.8
+            ```

+     *  On Windows, using PowerShell:

+        (Here and below, `windows-amd64` is used as an example.
+Make sure to
+        download and use the one for your CPU architecture.)

+        1.  ```ps1
+            Expand-Archive -Path .\dnscrypt-windows-amd64-v2.2.3.zip
+            ```

+        1.  ```ps1
+            Set-Location -Path .\dnscrypt-windows-amd64-v2.2.3\windows-amd64\
+            ```

+        1.  ```ps1
+            .\dnscrypt.exe generate --provider-name '2.dnscrypt-cert.example.org' `
+                --out .\dnscrypt.yaml
+            ```

+            Output example:

+            ```none
+            2022/01/02 12:34:56 [info] Generating configuration for 2.dnscrypt-cert.example.org
+            2022/02/02 12:34:56 [info] Configuration has been written to .\dnscrypt.yaml
+            2022/02/02 12:34:56 [info] Go to https://dnscrypt.info/stamps to generate an SDNS stamp
+            2022/02/02 12:34:56 [info] You can run a DNSCrypt server using the following command:
+            2022/02/02 12:34:56 [info] dnscrypt server -c .\dnscrypt.yaml -f 8.8.8.8
+            ```

     Where `example.org` is the name of your host and `./dnscrypt.yaml` is the name of the configuration output file.

+    You may add the path to the binary into your `PATH`/`$env:PATH`.

 1. Before changing the configuration file, it is important to **stop AdGuard Home**.
 In your *AdGuardHome* configuration file (typically